spo587/gcdata_project/CodeBook.md

-3. Functions for merging the test and train data:
+iii.
+Functions for merging the test and train data:

 merge(df1, df2) : takes two data frames, returns a single one, a vertical merge of the two using merge function